European shares snap 7-day losing streak as Deutsche Bank recovers

 "The rebound in Deutsche Bank is helping to reassure some investors who had been concerned about possible contagion in the banking sector," said Francois Savary, chief investment officer at Geneva-based Prime Partners.

-Italian banks were also sharply higher, with Intesa Sanpaolo , UniCredit, Banco Popolare and Popolare Milano all up by between 9 percent and 14 percent, helped by expectations a cabinet meeting on banks could relax rules on layoffs that might help spur consolidation.
+Italian banks were also sharply higher, with Intesa Sanpaolo , UniCredit, Banco Popolare and Popolare Milano all up by over 11 percent, helped by expectations a cabinet meeting on banks could relax rules on layoffs that might help spur consolidation.

 Shares in gambling group Unibet surged 6.9 percent after its fourth-quarter underlying profit rose more than expected.